Randall Garrison: 42nd Parliament

 Garrison stood for re-election in the 2015 election.
 Challenging him in the Esquimalt—Saanich—Sooke riding was government lawyer David Merner for the Liberal Party, Colwood councillor Shari Lukens for the Conservative Party, small-business owner Frances Litman for the Green Party, and student Tyson Strandlund for the Communist Party.
 Garrison held the riding for the NDP but the party fell to third party status for the 42nd Parliament.

 Party leader Thomas Mulcair appointed Garrison to be the critic for national defence and LGBT issues.
 After Mulcair's resignation as leader, Garrison endorsed Jagmeet Singh in the NDP leadership election.
 Following Singh's victory, he kept Garrison critic role the same.
 In December 2015, Garrison again introduced the private member bill An Act to amend the Canadian Human Rights Act and the Criminal Code (gender identity and gender expression) (Bill C-204).
 While Bill C-204 did not advance beyond that, its contents were finally adopted in the Minister of Justice's Bill C-16.

+43rd Parliament

+As the 43rd Parliament opened, Garrison was appointed by NDP Leader Jagmeet Singh to the Canadian House of Commons Standing Committee on Justice and Human Rights as the NDP Justice Critic, and reappointed as the NDP Critic for National Defence and NDP Critic for 2SLGBTQIA+ Rights.

+Garrison introduced Bill C-247, an Act to amend the Criminal Code (controlling or coercive conduct)., criminalizing controlling and coercive behavior in intimate-partner relationships.
+During its introduction, rates of domestic violence had spiked in Canada as a result of the Shadow Pandemic.
+Coercive and controlling behavior in intimate partner relationships are primary precursors to domestic violence, and this bill would allow police to intervene earlier in these cases of domestic abuse.
+After the bill became stalled in the order of introduction of Private Member's Bills Canadian House of Commons, Garrison moved a motion at the Canadian House of Commons Standing Committee on Justice and Human Rights to study the bill.
+After conducting their study, the Canadian House of Commons Standing Committee on Justice and Human Rights submitted a unanimous report on the text of the bill to the Canadian House of Commons recommending the bill's adoption.

+Garrison introduced Bill C-203, An Act to amend the National Defence Act (maiming or injuring self or another).
+This was Garrison's 3rd attempt to remove self-harm as a disciplinary offense from the Canadian Military Code of Conduct, a key factor preventing active Canadian Armed Forces Members from accessing mental health services and supports.

+Garrison introduced Bill C-226, An Act to amend the Employment Equity Act.
+This bill would have added members of the lesbian, gay, bisexual, transgender, queer and two-spirit communities to the Employment Equity Act, requiring the government to keep track of and set targets for the representation of these groups within the federal public service.